 Content Type 1: "Easy" Math

-The first section of the entrance exam consists of 50 "easy" multiple choice mathematics questions.
+The first type of content applicants will have to tackle is "easy" mathematics questions.
 But what does "easy" mean in this case...and easy for who, exactly?

 Past entrance exam takers have claimed that the level of difficulty of the "easy math" section is on par with the Mathematics Regents Exams in Algebra I, Algebra II, and Geometry.
 Others have compared the level of difficulty of the first section of this exam to the difficulty of the (now discontinued) SAT Math Level I subject test.
 Students who are able to pass the Math Regents Exams or score well on SAT I math should be well prepared for the first section of this exam.

 Content Type 2: Survey of Science

-The second section of the entrance exam consists of 75 multiple choice questions pertaining to science.
-This section is considered a "survey" section, which means it can incorporate a wide range of scientific topics.
+The second type of content on the entrance exam pertains to science.
+This content area is considered a "survey,” which means it can incorporate a wide range of scientific topics.
 These topics will cover the environmental and earth sciences, and biology, physics, and chemistry.

 Content Type 3: "Challenge" Math

-Finally, the third section of the entrance exam is the one that many exam takers get a little nervous about.
-This 15 question, multiple choice section is referred to as the "challenge" mathematics section.
+Finally, the third content type on the entrance exam is the one that many exam takers get a little nervous about.
+This is referred to as the "challenge" mathematics section.
 Students who have completed the MAA American Mathematics Competitions (AMC) 10 or 12 examinations suggest that that test is a good comparison to the difficulty level of the "challenge" section on the Columbia SHP entrance exam.

 What's a Good Columbia SHP Exam Score?